RH203/library-system-ITTS/README.md

 # Library System C Language
-This project was created to fulfill the final project of the Algorithm and Basic Programming courses.
+This project was created to fulfill the final project of the Algorithm and Basic Programming.

 ## Installation